Julia sets with Ahlfors-regular conformal dimension one: Introduction

-\begin{rem} As for (2), the equivalence between $\overline{E}^\infty(f)<1$ and having contracting biset is almost immediate by \cite{Nek_combmodel}, and the equivalence between having contracting biset and the non-existence of Levy cycles is by \cite{BartholdiDudko_expanding}.
+\begin{rem} As for (3), the equivalence between $\overline{E}^\infty(f)<1$ and having contracting biset is almost immediate by \cite{Nek_combmodel}, and the equivalence between having contracting biset and the non-existence of Levy cycles follows from \cite{BartholdiDudko_expanding}.
 See \cite[Proposition 7.21]{Park_thesis} for more details. \end{rem}

-The following conjecture, together with (4) in Theorem \ref{thm:PropertyOfComfEnergy}, implies that Ahlfors-regular conformal dimensions of Julia sets can be determined by asymptotic conformal energies.
+The affirmative answer to the following conjecture, together with (5) in Theorem \ref{thm:PropertyOfComfEnergy}, implies that Ahlfors-regular conformal dimensions of Julia sets can be uniquely determined by asymptotic conformal energies.